 It all starts with the screens.
 While it’s best to get two displays of the same model, you don’t have to.
 Today’s monitors generally have enough adjustments for color, brightness and contrast so you can closely match two different models, making them seem like a single limitless expanse.

 For the visuals, I’ll be using a pair of Acer CB242Y displays.
-They sell for about $110 each, although the company has refurbished ones for about $100.
+They sell for about $140 each, although you can catch them on sale for $100.
 The screens have 1080p (HD) resolution, a gamer-friendly response rate of 1 millisecond and very narrow side bezels.
 This is important because a larger frame would show up where the two screens meet.

 For me, the pair of 23.8-inch screens will yield the equivalent of a 43-inch display with a combined resolution of 3840 x1080.
 More to the point, it will be long and narrow enough to comfortably fit five or six open windows.